 - Success Criteria.

 - Start and End benchmarking/assessments.

 - Evaluation of progress.

-- Involvement of outside agencies
+- · Involvement of outside agencies

-Once completed, OPPs should be shared with the SENCo.
 The school develops child friendly targets to ensure children are fully involved with their learning.
 Lesson planning should provide opportunities for the child to work on these targets and achievement should be celebrated.
-Termly the OPPs are evaluated and renewed by the Class Teacher and parents.
+All learning plans are reviewed mid-term by the Class Teacher and parents.

-The children on the SEN register at Priory Junior School are monitored regularly by the SENCo.
-If a child no longer needs the extra provisions provided due to making good progress, then the SENCo and class teacher will consult on this and decide what to do next.
-If they are in agreement, then the teacher will meet with the parents to share the success their child has made and that their child will move off the SEN register.
+The children on the SEND register at Priory Junior School are monitored regularly by the SENCo.
+If a child no longer needs the extra provisions provided due to making good progress, then the SENDCo and class teacher will consult on this and decide what to do next.
+If they are in agreement, then the teacher will meet with the parents to share the success their child has made and that their child will move off the SEND register.
 We will then put the child onto the 'watch' list.
-This means they will be carefully monitored by the SENCo so if anything changes, progress changes or further concerns arise they can be address.
-Any previous SEN records will be kept on file for the child's duration in Priory Juniors.
+This means they will be carefully monitored by the SENDCo so if anything changes, progress changes or further concerns arise they can be address.
+Any previous SEND records will be kept on file for the child's duration in Priory Juniors.